 Taxes are an essential part of personal finance that people cannot afford to exclude from their financial budget.
 Yet, it is so confusing that even experienced people have trouble grasping the intricacies of taxes.
 All financial gains are affected by taxes, including investments.
 However, taxpayers worry about their investment income taxes because the European Union does not have harmonised tax laws - they vary from state to state.
 Member States have their own tax rules with their rates.
 Although the EU backed off from regulating taxes at the Union level, it has mandated that states not tax EU residents higher on gains from cross-border investments.
 They must treat it as a local income.
 Taxpayers should know a few fundamental elements of taxes.

 States treat investment gains like any other income which needs to be taxed.
 That is the end to paying taxes on investment income, and one cannot go around that.
 However, taxpayers can arm themselves with the practical know-how of declaring and paying the income tax rate to avoid penalties for non-payment.

-Here are what you absolutely need to know about taxes in 2021:
+Here are what you absolutely need to know about taxes:

 As mentioned above, Member States cannot require an investor to pay a tax on his income earned from a cross-border investment higher than the domestic rate.
 Likewise, an investor in another EU state does not have to pay a higher tax rate than the residents in that specific member state.
 However, they do need to declare their investment income.
 Here is what you need to know about the declaration.